 3 Days in Florence Italy

-3 days in Florence, Italy.
-We covered the usual tourist “must see’s” and also took an interesting tour that most wouldn’t be aware of.
+We had 3 days in Florence, Italy.
+In that short time, we covered the highlights (the tourist “must see’s”) and also took an interesting tour that might interest readers.

 Day 1 – arrived in the morning, did some sightseeing in the afternoon